Haoliu-cola/Haoliu-cola.github.io/_pages/about.md

 I'm a fifth year Ph.D. candidate at Washington University in St. Louis.
 I'm fortunately advised by Dr. Yixin Chen.
 Prior to joining WashU, I obtained my bachelor's degree in Mathematics from Beijing Normal University.
 My research primarily focuses on addressing few-shot and zero-shot challenges in graph and tabular domains.
 Additionally, I have a keen interest in applying these to real-world clinical problems.

-My recent interest is to design a foundation model for graph data.
+My recent interest is to design a graph foundation model leveraging LLMs.
 Please check our recent work here: [OneForAll](https://arxiv.org/abs/2310.00149).

 **I am actively seeking a summer internship for 2024.
 Happy to chat about potential opportunities and experiences!**